juristr/angular-testing-recipes/README.md

 > This repo is for **Angular version 2+**.
 [More &raquo;](https://juristr.com/blog/2016/12/let-me-explain-angular-release-cycles/)

-**This is still a <i>work in progress</i> wherefore the repository structure might still change heavily.
-I'm happy for every contribution/suggestion.
-Just open an issue or send me a PR :)**
+The goal of this repository is to have a collection of recipes for common testing scenarios with Angular.
+I'm happy for every contribution/suggestion :smiley:.

 I've been giving a talk on "Testing with Angular".